 As the number of instances increases, it becomes more difficult for someone to keep an eye on the instance utilization patterns and create management schedules.
 Cloud efficiency metrics are higher level measures to monitor public cloud environment.
 For example, by tracking the changes of cloud cost efficiency and cloud cost saving efficiency, one can easily tell when they need to upgrade or downgrade their instances, or whether there is a malicious attack.
 Our technical paper “A Learning-based Cost Management System for Cloud Computing” provides more details on how to use cloud efficiency metrics for cloud cost management.

 5. Machine learning based optimization

 Machine learning changes cloud optimization from passive to proactive.
 It learns meaningful patterns from historical data and predicts future usage.
 When it foresees ups or downs in usage, it will accurately increase or decrease provisioning.
 This can be done through semi or full automation.
 In semi automation, the system provides a recommendation of provisioning and customer’s approval is required to confirm the change.
 In full automation, customer authorizes the system to automatically make the change.

 FittedCloud provides Dynamic Cloud Optimization solutions to help customers reduce their public cloud infrastructure costs transparently and automatically.
 The solutions include cost management, actionable advisories, cost optimization, and anomaly detection.
 Data shows that our solutions save customers up to 50 % of their cost on average.
-For a 14 day Premium free trial, please visit https://www.fittedcloud.com/register-now/.
+For more details, please visit https://www.fittedcloud.com/.